Skip to main content

 Musical Instrument Museum, Donor FAQ

-CEO/officer compensation for Musical Instrument Museum is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Musical Instrument Museum is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Musical Instrument Museum reported $15.4M in annual revenue and $18.5M in total expenses for filing year 2015.
 The organization holds $117.7M in total assets.